Kyriosity/read-write/README+/pencraft/README+/essays/README+/SW_architect-aTake.md

 **Reputable software providers hire/promote architects; they are central figures at IT events.
 There's certification, after all.**

-Above all, **_software architect_** sounds solid and impressive for stakeholders, who won't dive into the intricacy of tech stacks and team roles.
+Above all, **_software architect_** on a project sounds comprehensive and ensuring for stakeholders, who won't dive into the intricacy of tech stacks and team roles.

-It distinguishes one from blurred team leads and crowds of senior developers<sup>🙋</sup>.
+It distinguishes one from slurred experts, team leads and crowds of senior developers<sup>🙋</sup>.

 Neither _**expert**_, _**dev&nbsp;tsar**_ nor <b><i>C<samp>hief</samp> P<samp>rogramming</samp> O<samp>fficer</samp></i></b> will sound that coherent.